 - Supplements taken together can cause too much of either one to be absorbed.
 This is the case with high-dose vitamin D supplements, which can cause too much calcium absorption.

-- Too much calcium can increase raise the risk of having a heart attack or stroke.
-Taking more than 1,000-1,200 mg of calcium per day is pointless because the body cannot process that much calcium at once.
+- Too much calcium can increase the risk of a heart attack or stroke.
+Taking more than 1,000-1,200 mg of calcium daily is pointless because the body cannot process that much calcium at once.

 Here are a few tips to get the most benefits if you and your doctor think a calcium supplement can help support spinal bone health.